skillrepos/copilot-hands-on/labs.md

 ![status values](./images/cdd99.png?raw=true "status values")

 10. Copilot can also create stored procedures.
 Let's ask it to create a new stored procedure for getting a list of enrolled students at a particular location.
-Let's use the **CMD+I** shortcut.
+Let's use the shortcut to open the inline chat dialog.
 Go to the bottom of the *dev.sql* file, invoke Copilot Chat via the shortcut and then enter the line below in the dialog.
 You can also choose to change the model to Claude 3.5 Sonnet if you want.
 If you want to change the model, select it in the model drop-down, then you will probably need to select the *Enable* button and re-enter the prompt.
 After the prompt is executed, you can choose to **Accept** or **Discard** the result.

 ```
 define a stored procedure to get course enrollment by location